 Contrary to popular perception, a company’s success is not solely based upon the products and solutions the company offers.
 Whether a company succeeds or fails is determined by people; the leadership team that sets the company’s direction, the teams of people who build and market the products, and most importantly, the sales department’s ability to winover new customers.
-Steve Martin’s consulting helps companies solve four of the most critical problems they face.
+Steve Martin’s consulting helps companies solve the most critical problems they face.

 - Revenue Growth Programs to Build a High Performing Sales Organization

 Steve Martin’s consulting goes well beyond the traditional examination of processes and procedures.
 He takes the customer's point of view to identify and ensure you are creating the best circumstance for success.

 A company’s success is determined by the sales department’s ability to winover new customers.
 Steve W. Martin’s studies go well beyond the traditional examination of sales procedures.
 He identifies and incorporates prospective customers’ viewpoints to ensure you are employing the best engagement strategy to achieve repeatable sales success.

 Steve Martin has conducted “Win/Loss/No Decision Sales Cycle” and “Customer Interaction” studies for many leading companies including IBM, AT&T, TELUS, Infor, Acxiom, and PayPal.
 To accomplish these studies he has interviewed hundreds of C-level executives and countless mid-level managers and lower-level personnel about their experiences during sales calls, presentations, and demonstrations.

 These studies will help focus your sales organization, increase accountability, and improve forecasting visibility.
 They provide the strategic framework to prioritize deals, real-world strategies to improve overall sales execution, and practical tactics to maintain account control so deals close more quickly.
 The study results can also be easily communicated to new sales hires to encourage faster productivity.